-Columns of soldiers moving up the roads threw cigarettes out to the PWs and mand of Lt.
-Daniel Halladay, encountered a K rations.
-Several captured trucks were Jerry patrol attempting to reach the ponto dispatched to secure K rations and distri-on bridges.
-But they too were readily bute them.
+K rations.
+Several captured trucks were Jerry patrol attempting to reach the ponto dispatched to secure K rations and distri- on bridges.
+But they too were readily

 In one small village that had been by-passed, we met several Canadian and English soldiers.
-We were the first Yanks they met.
-They had sneaked away from the woods at night and hid out in the village.
-A few captured bottles of cognac and wine in our jeep were opened in celebration of their freedom and autographs were exchange been in the service for 25 months, 20 of them spent overseas.
-He was with the forth Cen.
-Hospital in England, came to France in October, '44 and joined the 5th Engr.
-Special Brigade.
-He was the 5th Engr.
-Special Brigade.
-He was the breakthrough and was transferred to the 331st April 4th.
+We were the first Yanks they man: met.
+They had sneaked away from th woods at night and hid out in the village A few captured bottles of cognac and wine in our jeep were opened in celebration of their freedom and autographs were exchanglion was commanded by Maj.
+William E. Sellers from Cumberland, Md.